Find out how to fill out the Tenancy Tribunal form and what supporting information you need to provide.

 Repairs and damages

-If you’re claiming water rates:
+If you are claiming water rates:

 • a copy of the last water invoice (for a current tenancy)